bg-write/chatGPT-cheatsheet/README.md

   - What about YouTube videos? ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))
 - Give me some ideas for an app that uses the geolocation API.
   - Tell me more about #3. ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))

+#### Creating Your Own Study Guide

+- Give me a study plan to learn Python for data science with resources and a timeline. ([Tina Huang](https://www.youtube.com/watch?v=VznoKyh6AXs))
+- Act as a coding tutor that creates study plans to help people learn to code.
+You will be provided with the goal of the student, their time commitment, and resource preferences.
+You will create a study plan with timelines and links to resources.
+Only include relevant resources because time is limited.
+My first request: "I want to become a data scientist but I do not know how to code.
+I can study 10 hours per week and only want video resources.
+I want to learn to code in Python.
+Create a study plan for me." ([Tina Huang](https://www.youtube.com/watch?v=VznoKyh6AXs))

+#### Generating Project Ideas

+- Act as an expert data scientist and create an exploratory data analysis Python data science project about Naruto the anime. ([Tina Huang](https://www.youtube.com/watch?v=VznoKyh6AXs))

 #### Preparing For A Job Interview